bentotten/RAD-TEAM/docs/development.rst

 In-Depth
 ##################

-Code flows from CLI -> Main -> Train -> Radiation Environment, PPO -> Neural Networks.
+Code flows from CLI -> Main -> PPO -> Radiation Environment, PPO -> Neural Networks.
 For clarity, this documentation starts at the furthest level (Simulation Environment and Neural Networks) and moves backwards to main.

 *********